What to know about the Supreme Court immunity ruling in Trump's 2020 election interference case

 Unlike Trump’s interactions with the Justice Department, the justices said, “this alleged conduct cannot be neatly categorized as falling within a particular Presidential function.
 The necessary analysis is instead fact specific, requiring assessment of numerous alleged interactions with a wide variety of state officials and private persons.”

-No pre-trial preparations have taken place in more than six months since Chutkan put the case on hold in December to allow Trump to pursue his appeal.
-Chutkan had indicated she's likely to give the two sides at least three months to get ready for trial once the case returns to her court.
-That had left the door open to the case potentially going to trial before the election if the Supreme Court — like the lower courts — had ruled that Trump was not immune from prosecution.

-With the Supreme Court's ruling, however, the case could be tied up for months with legal wrangling over whether Trump’s conduct was official or unofficial.

 The three liberal justices — Sonia Sotomayor, Elena Kagan and Ketanji Brown Jackson — sharply criticized the majority’s opinion in scathing dissents.
-In her minority opinion, Sotomayor expressed “fear for our democracy” and said the ruling wrongly insulates presidents as “a king above the law.”
+Sotomayor gave a dramatic speech as she read her dissent from the bench, at times shaking her head and gritting her teeth as she said the conservative majority wrongly insulated the U.S. president as “a king above the law.”

+“Ironic isn’t it?
+The man in charge of enforcing laws can now just break them," Sotomayor said.

 “Even if these nightmare scenarios never play out, and I pray they never do, the damage has been done.
 The relationship between the President and the people he serves has shifted irrevocably.
 In every use of official power, the President is now a king above the law,” Sotomayor wrote.